Psykotikism/Mutant_Tanks/INFORMATION.md

 ```
 "Super Tanks++"
 {
-	// These are the general settings.
+	// These are the general plugin settings.
 	// Note: The following settings will not work in custom config files:
 	// "Config Mode"
-	// "Create Backup"
 	// "Game Mode Types"
 	// "Enabled Game Modes"
 	// "Disabled Game Modes"